GZMB Human

 Granzyme-H Human Recombinant

-GZMH is fused to a 21 amino acid His-tag at N-terminus & purified by proprietary chromatographic techniques.
+The N-terminus of GZMH is fused with a 21 amino acid His-tag to facilitate purification, which is achieved using proprietary chromatographic methods.

 Shipped with Ice Packs